-The Electron Microscope Core Facility provides microscope services to universities, industry, and commercial labs to include Transmission and Scanning Electron Microscopy, Transmitted and Fluorescent Light Microscopy, Specimen Preparation, and Instrument Training in TEM, SEM, Light Microscopy, and Consulting.
+The Electron Microscopy Core Facility provides microscope services to university, industry, and commercial labs that include Transmission and Scanning Electron Microscopy, Transmitted and Fluorescent Light Microscopy, Specimen Preparation, and Instrument Training in TEM, SEM, Light Microscopy, and Consulting.

-The NMR Core Facility houses a range of nuclear magnetic resonance instrumentation, including one of Florida's highest field strength NMRs (800 MHz).
-Expertise and facilities are available for academic, government, and commercial structural studies, metabolomics, and materials research.
-One specialty involves measuring the magnetic properties of atomic nuclei, which makes up the molecules that can become future pharmaceutical drugs.
+The Nuclear Magnetic Resonance Core Facility houses a range of nuclear magnetic resonance instrumentation, including one of Florida's highest field strength NMRs (800 MHz).
+Expertise and facilities are available for academic, government, and commercial studies in structural, metabolomics, and materials research.
+We specialize in measuring the magnetic properties of atomic nuclei, which make up the molecules that can become future pharmaceutical drugs.

-The CPAS Core Facility offers its expertise in chromatographic separation and purification (MPLC, HPLC, UHPLC), mass spectrometry detection, and identification and quantification (LC-MS SQ, LC-MS QqQ, LC-MS ToF, LC-MS QToF, GC-MSD, GC-MS QToF).
-Services also include Circular Dichroism, general spectroscopic characterization (UV, FTIR), lyophilization (benchtop and general purpose freeze-dryer), synthesis (microwave reactor), ADME screening (PAMPA and drug solubility), and high-throughput screening development capability (liquid handling robot and multimode plate reader).
-The facility provides research lab training and assistance so users can operate any instruments necessary to successfully accomplish their research projects.
+The Chemical Purification, Analysis, and Screening Core Facility offers expertise in chromatographic separation and purification (MPLC, HPLC, UHPLC); and mass spectrometry detection, identification, and quantification (LC-MS SQ, LC-MS QqQ, LC-MS ToF, LC-MS QToF, GC-MSD, GC-MS QToF).
+Services include circular dichroism, general spectroscopic characterization (UV, FTIR), lyophilization (benchtop and general purpose freeze-dryer), synthesis (microwave reactor), ADME screening (PAMPA and drug solubility), and high-throughput screening development capability (liquid handling robot and multimode plate reader).
+This facility provides research lab training and assistance to users so they can operate any instruments necessary to successfully accomplishing their research goals.

-The Stable Isotope Lab offers analyses of both organic and inorganic samples (including C, H, O, N, and S elements) to researchers in geology, anthropology, biology, geography, and more.
+The Stable Isotope Lab offers analyses of both organic and inorganic samples (including C, H, O, N, and S elements) to researchers from the geosciences, anthropology, biology, and more.

 The Access 3D Lab incubates and supports transformative research and teaching in STEM disciplines, the arts, and the humanities.
-3D scanning presents countless opportunities for analytical and creative projects, such as virtual museum creation, machine parts design and phototyping, digital sculpting, and forensic analysis.
+3D scanning presents countless opportunities for analytical and creative projects such as virtual museum creation, machine parts design and phototyping, digital sculpting, and forensic analysis.
 As a shared user facility, the lab is open to USF faculty and students from all disciplines.
 We provide access to high-end 3D scanners, data processing software, training and workshops, project consultations, and a collaborative workspace.
-Our instrumentation consists of handheld structured light scanners, a FARO arm scanner, terrestrial laser scanners, a photogrammetry studio, a drone, 13 computer workstations, and a 3D-enabled 24-seat classroom with a Promethean ActivPanel interactive display.
-Our goal is to use these resources to enhance learning, faculty research, and community engagement at USF and beyond.